 Step 7: On the "Are You Ready To Encrypt This Drive" window, click Start Encrypting.
 Do not remove the USB flash drive until the encryption process is complete.
 How long the encryption process takes depends on the size of the drive and other factors.

-- How to recover data from formatted USB flash drive?
+- How to recover lost data from formatted USB flash drive?

-- How to recover data from USB drive and fix corrupted USB drive?
+- How to recover lost data from USB drive and fix corrupted USB drive?

-- USB drive data recovery: How to recover data from USB flash drive?
+- USB drive data recovery: How to recover lost data from USB flash drive?

 - How to encrypt USB flash drive for Mac & Windows PC usage?

-- How to open/read/access Bitlocker encrypted USB drive on macOS, Mac OS X or Linux?
+- How to open BitLocker encrypted USB drive on your Mac?